 The Jungle Scout Chrome Extension is an extension you install on your web browser that gives you insights based on the listings that you have found.

-Once installed, the extension can work on any page on Amazon where there are listings.
+Once installed, the Chrome Extension can work on any page on Amazon where there are listings.
 In one click, the extension tabulates revenue estimates, best selling ranks, sales velocity, and more in real-time.

-Here’s what that would look like for the search results for ‘yoga mat’:
+Here’s what that would look like for the search results page for ‘yoga mat’:

 As soon as you click on the icon for the Jungle Scout Extension on top of the browser, the table of results like the image above will show up with the default columns that display all relevant information for the listings loaded on the page.